brookcs3/pleco-xa/README.md

 npm test
 ```

-This command executes all tests configured in `jest.config.cjs` using Node's
+This command runs all tests configured in `vitest.config.js`.
-`--experimental-vm-modules` flag so Jest can run ES modules.

 ## Astro Integration